deeksharungta/avail-explorer/README.md

 ### Viewing Transaction History

 The "Recent Actions" section on the main page shows your transaction history, including status, type, and timestamp.

+### Exploring Transactions

+1. Navigate to the Explorer page
+2. Browse through recent transactions
+3. Click on any transaction hash to view detailed information